oneapi-src/oneTBB/doc/main/tbb_userguide/How_Does_Task_Scheduler_Works.rst

 - **Strike when the cache is hot**.
 The deepest tasks are the most recently created tasks and therefore are the hottest in the cache.
-  Also, if they can be completed, tasks that depend on it can continue executing, and though not the hottest in a cache, they are still warmer than the older tasks above.
+  Also, if they can be completed, tasks that depend on it can continue executing, and though not the hottest in a cache, they are still warmer than the older tasks deeper in the dequeue.

 - **Minimize space**.
 Execution of the shallowest task leads to the breadth-first unfolding of a graph.
 It creates an exponential number of nodes that co-exist simultaneously.
-In contrast, depth-first execution creates the same number of nodes, but only a linear number can exist at the same time, because it creates a stack of other ready tasks.
+In contrast, depth-first execution creates the same number of nodes, but only a linear number can exists at the same time, since it creates a stack of other ready tasks.

 Each thread has its deque[8] of tasks that are ready to run.
 When a